 Sometimes blockchain may be prone to attacks.
 Platforms that operate using proof-of-work (PoW) consensus mechanisms normally have to deal with more issues than those relying on the proof-of-stake (PoS) consensus.
 Because of this, it may be wiser to give priority to PoS or its related types such as DPoS and LPoS as well as other options available, namely proof-of-history (PoH) and proof-of-staked-authority (PoSA).
-Unsurprisingly, Ethereum has given due consideration to its current PoW model and is now preparing its much-hyped Ethereum 2.0 upgrade which will finally transition the blockchain from PoW to PoS consensus.

 Be aware that the chosen blockchain, its consensus to be exact, can have an impact on the environment: so, for instance, blockchains that use PoW cause high amounts of greenhouse gas emissions.
 To compare, those that employ PoS are considered to be more energy-efficient since miners do not have to solve complicated puzzles to prove their work on PoS blockchains — consequently, the required processing power is considerably lower.
-FYI, Elon Musk even reversed his decision to accept BTC payment for Tesla since the PoW-powered Bitcoin blockchain is too reliant on energy-intensive mining units, which consequently increases the use of fossil fuels.

 Now that you know which criteria are necessary to attend to when choosing a blockchain for NFT development, we can get down to looking into the most popular blockchains and find out more about their capabilities.

 Launched in 2015 by Vitalik Buterin, Ethereum is at the head of the curve and is currently the most widely used blockchain for NFT projects.
 It has a large community of developers which is a considerable advantage since any occurring bugs can be effectively fixed and new and advanced features are implemented on a regular basis.
-Moreover, Ethereum comes with lots of technical documentation that is enormously helpful for developers when they are building dApps or smart contracts.
+In addition, Ethereum comes with lots of technical documentation that is enormously helpful for developers when they are building dApps or smart contracts.

 The majority of the top NFT marketplaces with the biggest trading volumes have been created on Ethereum, the most prominent being OpenSea, Rarible, Nifty Gateway, KnownOrigin, SuperRare, and Decentraland.